 Here’s important information about what antibiotics treat and don’t treat, an explanation of 'superbugs' and how antibiotic resistance can be reduced.

 Antibiotics revolutionised medicine in the 1940s because they treated infections caused by bacteria.
-Learn how antibiotics work and what they do and don’t treat.
+Learn how antibiotics work.

 Abscesses are painful collections of pus that builds up under the skin, in or between an organ.
 Find out more about abcesses on our trusted partner pages.